-After registration is completed, a fee is charged for any change of registration (i.e., for each course dropped, added, or modified) not initiated by the College as indicated in the Expenses and Financial Aid section of the catalogue.
+After registration is complete, a fee will be charged for any change of registration (i.e., for each course dropped, added, or modified) not initiated by the College as indicated in the Expenses and Financial Aid section of the catalogue.
 A change is initiated by the College when the student is required to make the change by an instructor, an advisor, the Director of Re-Enrollment, or the Provost of the College.
 Classes may be added only with the approval of the instructor and the faculty advisor, and may require the approval of the Director of Re-Enrollment; this may be done only until the date designated in the calendar.
-Classes may be dropped with the approval of the instructor, the advisor, and the Director of Re-Enrollment until the date designated in the calendar as the "deadline for dropping courses without academic penalty."
+Classes may be dropped with the approval of the instructor, the advisor, and the Director of Re-Enrollment until the date designated in the calendar as the "last day for dropping courses or changing enrollment status."
 If a student drops a course or is dropped by a professor after this day, a grade of "XF" will be recorded for the course.
 This same deadline applies to changing from "credit" to "audit" or vice versa and changing a regular registration to "Pass-Fail" registration or vice versa.
 Forms for initiation of course changes are available in the Office of the Director of Re-Enrollment.